 Primary nationwide abortion statistics for the United States are available from two sources—privately from the Guttmacher Institute (AGI) and publicly from the Centers for Disease Control (CDC).
 Guttmacher’s numbers, published every three years, come from direct surveys of all known and suspected abortion providers in the United States.
 The CDC numbers, published annually, are derived from actual counts of every abortion reported to state health departments.
 Unfortunately, California, Maryland, and New Hampshire do not publicly report abortion totals.
 As such, Guttmacher’s abortion numbers are more complete, but they are approximations.
-Since only 58% of queried providers responded to Guttmacher’s latest survey, abortion totals were estimated for the remaining 42%.
-These estimates utilized in-state health department data and “service patterns of other abortion-providing facilities in the community.”
-Whereas the CDC numbers may be too low, Guttmacher’s numbers may be too high.
-The information on this page has been gleaned from both sources to provide an overview of the frequency and demography of abortion.
-Additional secondary statistics have been taken from the National Abortion Federation's (NAF) 2009 teaching text on abortion, Management of Unintended and Abnormal Pregnancy: Comprehensive Abortion Care.
+Since only 59% of queried providers responded to Guttmacher’s latest survey, health department data was used for an additional 19%.
+Abortion totals were estimated for the remaining 22%.
+All told, Guttmacher states that 89% of their 2017 abortion total was based on actual abortion counts.
+The remaining 11% was estimated.
+“It is possible,” Guttmacher concedes, “that we consistently underestimated or overestimated these caseloads, which would mean that our count is inaccurate.”
+The information on this page has been gleaned from Guttmacher and the CDC—along with public state health department data—to provide an overview of the frequency and demography of abortion.
+Additional secondary statistics have been taken from the National Abortion Federation's (NAF) teaching text on abortion, Management of Unintended and Abnormal Pregnancy: Comprehensive Abortion Care.

 ANNUAL ABORTION STATISTICS

 - Based on available state-level data, approximately 876,000 abortions took place in the United States in 2018.